pymupdf/PyMuPDF/docs/recipes-low-level-interfaces.rst

      'Title': 'Full page fax print',
      'mykey': '北京 is Beijing'}

 To delete selected keys, use ``doc.xref_set_key(xref, "mykey", "null")``.
 As explained in the next section, string "null" is the PDF equivalent to Python's ``None``.
-A key with that value will be treated like being not specified -- and physically removed in garbage collections.
+A key with that value will be treated as not being specified -- and physically removed in garbage collections.

 ----------------------------------